Things Should Be OK!

 3.jpg

-What I try and do is ground myself back to the long history of unpredictable events that have transpired in American and even over my investing career.
+What I try and do is ground myself back to the long history of unpredictable events that have transpired in America and even over my investing career.
 When I was very young in the business, I thought Black Monday was the worst thing I would ever experience.
 Now look at it – Black Monday hardly shows up.
 4

 4.png